vkantamani/PUBH-3400/README.md

 # PUBH-3400
 PUBH 3400 Data Science and Health Equity

-ASSESSMENT 5 – CREATE AN EPI DATA BRIEF
-DUE December 8th   (25 points)
-General Instructions: Your group will create an Epi Data Brief to respond to a research question your group decides upon.
+Your group will create an Epi Data Brief to respond to a research question your group decides upon.
 The data brief can be no longer than 2 pages.
 You will submit a data brief that has the following sections:

     1. Title
     2. Background